Which of the following statements best describes chirality in org... | Channels for Pearson+

 B

-Chirality is the ability of a molecule to rotate plane-polarized light in a clockwise direction only.
+Chirality is the property of a molecule having a non-superimposable mirror image.

 C